Antiprism graph

 In the mathematical field of graph theory, an antiprism graph is a graph that has one of the antiprisms as its skeleton.
 An n-sided antiprism has 2n vertices and 4n edges.
 They are regular, polyhedral (and therefore by necessity also 3-vertex-connected, vertex-transitive, and planar graphs), and also Hamiltonian graphs.

 Examples

-The first graph in the sequence, the octahedral graph, has 6 vertices and 12 edges.
-Later graphs in the sequence may be named after the type of antiprism they correspond to:
+The first graph in the sequence, the tetrahedral graph, has 4 verticies and 6 edges.
+The second, the octahedral graph, has 6 vertices and 12 edges.
+Later graphs in the sequence are named after the type of antiprism they correspond to: